Ico: Legacy

-Ico influenced numerous other video games, which borrowed from its simple and visual design ideals.
 Several game designers, such as Eiji Aonuma, Hideo Kojima, and Jordan Mechner, have cited Ico as having influenced the visual appearance of their games, including The Legend of Zelda: Twilight Princess, Metal Gear Solid 3: Snake Eater, and Prince of Persia: The Sands of Time, respectively.
-Marc Laidlaw, scriptwriter for the Half-Life series, commented that, among several other more memorable moments in the game, the point where Yorda attempts to save Ico from falling off the damaged bridge was "a significant event not only for that game, but for the art of game design".
-The Naughty Dog team used Ico as part of the inspiration for developing Uncharted 3.
-Vander Caballero credits Ico for inspiring the gameplay of Papo & Yo.
-Phil Fish used the design by subtraction approach in developing the title Fez.
-The developers of both Brothers: A Tale of Two Sons and Rime have Ico as a core influence on their design.
-Hidetaka Miyazaki, creator and director of the Dark Souls series, cited Ico as a key influence to him becoming involved in developing video games, stating that Ico "awoke me to the possibilities of the medium".
-Goichi Suda aka Suda51, said that Icos save game method, where the player has Ico and Yorda sit on a bench to save the game, inspired the save game method in No More Heroes where the player-character sits on a toilet to save the game.
+Other games inspired by Ico include Papo & Yo, Uncharted 3, Fez, Brothers: A Tale of Two Sons, and Rime.
+Marc Laidlaw, scriptwriter for the Half-Life series, describes a scene where Yorda attempts to save Ico from falling off a bridge as "a significant event not only for that game, but for the art of game design".
+Hidetaka Miyazaki, creator and director of the Dark Souls series, cited Ico as a key influence to him becoming involved in game development, stating that Ico "awoke [him] to the possibilities of the medium".
+Goichi Suda said that Icos saving method, where the player has Ico and Yorda sit on a bench to save the game, inspired the saving method in No More Heroes where the player sits on a toilet to save the game.

 Ico was one of the first video games to use a bloom lighting effect, which later became a popular effect in video games.
-Patrice Désilets, creator of Ubisoft games such as Prince of Persia: The Sands of Time and Assassin's Creed, cited Ico as an influence on the game design of The Sands of Time.
+Patrice Désilets, director of Prince of Persia: The Sands of Time, cited Ico as an influence on its game design.
 Jenova Chen, creator of art games such as Flower and Journey, cited Ico as one of his biggest influences.
 Ico was also cited as an influence by Halo 4 creative director Josh Holmes.
-Naughty Dog said The Last of Us was influenced by Ico, particularly in terms of character building and interaction, and Neil Druckmann credited the gameplay of Ico as a key inspiration when he began developing the story of The Last of Us.
+Naughty Dog said The Last of Us was influenced by Ico, particularly in terms of character building and interaction; additionally, Neil Druckmann credited Ico's gameplay as a key inspiration when developing the game's story.

 Film director Guillermo del Toro cited both Ico and Shadow of the Colossus as "masterpieces" and part of his directorial influence.
 Jonny Greenwood of Radiohead considers it one of his top ten video games of all time, saying it "might be the best one".